remotely-save/remotely-save/README.md

 - If you want to enable end-to-end encryption, also set a password in settings.
 If you do not specify a password, the files and folders are synced in plain, original content to the cloud.
 - Click the new "switch" icon on the ribbon (the left sidebar), **every time** you want to sync your vault between local and remote.
 (No "auto sync" yet.)
 - **Be patient while syncing.** Especially in the first-time sync.

+### Dropbox

+- **This plugin's function for Dropbox is not as mature as functions for S3.**
+- **This plugin is NOT an official Dropbox product.** The plugin just uses Dropbox's public API.
+- After the authorization, the plugin can read your name and email (which cannot be unselected on Dropbox api), and read and write files in your Dropbox's `/App/obsidian-remotely-save` folder.
+- If you decide to authorize this plugin to connect to Dropbox, please go to plugin's settings, and choose Dropbox then follow the instructions.
+- Password-based end-to-end encryption is also supported.

 ### webdav